 Changes for distilleries will require some form of critical mass.
 Obviously, a few brave soles will need to lead the charge and take the risk of opening distilleries in the hostile Canadian market.
 From there a core of other supporting businesses will need to develop, but given the history of the wine industry development, the Hollywood phrase “build it and they will come” may be a bit bromide, but it’s applicable.

-Given the opportunity, I’d open a distillery in a second, but the current laws make distillation of quality products an arduous task with limited chance for success.
-The bureaucratic gallimaufry of contradicting regulations is odious enough to repulse all but the most ardent and well funded champions of artisanal distillation.
+Given the opportunity, I’d open a distillery in a second, but the current laws make the distillation of quality products an arduous task with limited chance for success.
+The bureaucratic gallimaufry of contradicting regulations is odious enough to repulse all but the most ardent and well-funded champions of artisanal distillation.

 The growing interest in cocktails will be a factor, as will the quality versus quantity argument.
 This idea of quality needs to be explored in an effort to reduce stupid consumption levels of alcohol.
 Creating products that don’t require a Red Bull or insulin chaser would help redirect some of the bravado of binge drinking.
 From an employment aspect, distilleries require many skilled trades and they also support local farmers.
 Distilleries have their benefits, people and politicians just need to open their eye’s to see them.

 Still Waters Distillery is still in the very early stages of their existence.
-Unlike many of the other small distilleries that have developed as an extension of a winery, Still Waters is a pure play operation making it a bit more risky.
-They do import limited edition single malt scotches from hand picked casks, under their Premium Bottlers banner, but again regulations stymie their ability to sell these product in many Canadian markets.
+Unlike many of the other small distilleries that have developed as an extension of a winery, Still Waters is a pure play operation making it a bit riskier.
+They do import limited edition single malt scotches from hand-picked casks, under their Premium Bottlers banner, but again regulations stymie their ability to sell these products in many Canadian markets.

 In Canada, spirits can only be imported if they are going to be blended with domestic product.
 This means that Premiers unblended Littlemill and Braeval cask strength bottles cannot be sold in Ontario, so they can only be found in Alberta at this time.